Who Are We?

 Kerry has worked for top tier private firms and currently works as a human rights consultant in the civil society and NGO sector.
 She has extensive experience working within the policy and law reform space, in domestic and international advocacy campaigns and engaging with UN Special Procedures mechanisms.

 Kerry has a long held interest in Children's rights and juvenile justice and is a registered contributor with the International Juvenile Justice Observatory (IJJO).
 She was a recipient of the The Children's Interests Bureau Prize at Flinders University.
-Kerry Co-Chairs ALHR's Children's Rights Subcommittee and Co-Convenes the Human Rights for NSW Alliance.
-As president, Kerry Chairs ALHR's Executive Management Committee which oversees the organisations governance and strategic direction.
-She also Chairs the ALHR National Committee.
+Kerry Co-Chairs ALHR's Children's Rights Subcommittee and Co-Convenes the Human Rights for NSW Alliance and Human Rights Act for South Australia campaign.
+Within the ALHR Executive Management Committee Kerry oversees the organisations governance and strategic direction.
+She also C-Chairs the ALHR National Committee.

 Contact